nufukim/HyperCalmSketch/CPU/TopK/README.md

 # Codes for Finding Top-k Items

-We compare Bucketized CalmSS with Bucketized SS, Basic CalmSS, Space-Saving (SS) Unbiased Space-Saving (USS) and Cold-Filter+SS (CF+SS).
+We compare Bucketized CalmSS with Bucketized SS, Basic CalmSS, Space-Saving (SS) Unbiased Space-Saving (USS) and Cold-Filter+Space-Saving (CF+SS).
 Experimental results show that Bucketized CalmSS outperforms the other algorithms in terms of both accuracy and processing speed.

 ## How to run